luiswirth/bsc-thesis/src/introduction.typ

 This thesis is more pragmatic and should appeal to a wider audiance than the original books and papers on FEEC.

-== Outline of the thesis structure
+*Outline of the thesis structure*\

-Our library is the core of the thesis, so the structure should parallel its modularity.
+Our library is the core of the thesis, so the structure of it should parallel the structure of the library.
-The first two sections provide context: Rust choices and software architecture.
+The first chapter provide context: Rust choices and software architecture.
 - The next sections introduce the mathematical foundations that your crates encapsulate.
 - The final sections describe how Formoniq ties everything together and its practical application.